fabioyk/lttp-rando-tracker/README.md

 * Updated Logic to require weapons for bosses, in case of Open Mode/Swordless
 * Updated Logic to require sword for Mothula, in case of Open Mode
 * Added Swordless Logic
-* Added Overworld Glitches and Major Glitches logic, still needs to be tested
 * Added being able to select mode and logic being played
 * Added basic UI to select which glitches you can do
 * Added cookies to save your settings
+* Event Logging to display at the end of the run when was each location marked, so you could track which location had an item
+* Keybinding for run start

 ## Planned Features
-* Be able to change goal.
-Ganon, Pedestal, All Dungeons.
-* Event Logging to display at the end of the run when was each location marked, so you could track which location had an item
+* Triforce Hunt functionality